OSGConnect/tutorial-quickstart/README.md

 returned to the working directory.
 If everything was successful, it should have returned:

-* a log file from Condor for the job cluster: jog.log
+* a log file from HTCondor for the job cluster: jog.log
 * an output file for each job's output: job.output
 * an error file for each job's errors: job.error